lin380/coursebook/docs/04-approaching-analysis.md

 <!-- Exploring: single variables (univariate) -->

 The way to statistically summarize a variable into a single measure is to derive a __measure of central tendency__.
-For a continuous variable the most common measure is the (arithmetic) _mean_, or avergage, which is simply the sum of all the values divided by the number of values.
+For a continuous variable the most common measure is the (arithmetic) _mean_, or average, which is simply the sum of all the values divided by the number of values.
 As a measure of central tendency, however, the mean can be less-than-reliable as it is sensitive to outliers which is to say that data points in the variable that are extreme relative to the overall distribution of the other values in the variable affect the value of the mean depending on how extreme the deviate.
 One way to assess the effects of outliers is to calculate a __measure of dispersion__.
 The most common of these is the _standard deviation_ which estimates the average amount of variability between the values in a continuous variable.
 Another way to assess, or rather side-step, outliers is to calculate another measure of central tendency, the _median_.
 A median is calculated by sorting all the values in the variable and then selecting the value which falls in the middle of all the other values.
 A median is less sensitive to outliers as extreme values (if there are few) only indirectly affect the selection of the middle value.
 Another measure of dispersion is to calculate quantiles.
 A _quantile_ slices the data in four percentile ranges providing a five value numeric summary of the spread of the values in a continuous variable.
 The spread between the first and third quantile is known as the Interquartile Range (IQR) and is also used as a single statistic to summarize variability between values in a continuous variable.

 Below is a list of central tendency and dispersion scores for the continuous variables in the BELC dataset.